Open-CMSIS-Pack/cmsis-toolbox/docs/README.md

 ## Target Audience

-This user's guide assumes some top-level knowledge about Cortex-M software development.
-It is written for embedded developers that want to utilize microcontroller devices that incorporate Cortex-M processors, Ethos-U NPUs, and work with C/C++ compiler toolchains.
+This user's guide assumes basic knowledge about Cortex-M software development.
+It is written for embedded software developers that work with C/C++ compiler toolchains and utilize microcontroller devices with Cortex-M processors and Ethos-U NPUs.
 The CMSIS-Toolbox supports currently:

 - [Arm Compiler for Embedded](https://developer.arm.com/Tools%20and%20Software/Arm%20Compiler%20for%20Embedded) version 6.18 or higher
   - Arm FuSa Compiler for Embedded version 6.16.2 or higher is also supported